Euro zone bond yields rise after BoE confirms gilt sales

 Economists think the ECB will opt for another outsized 75 bps increase of its main interest rate when it meets on Oct.
 27, according to a Reuters poll published on Wednesday.

-Final data due out later on Wednesday was expected to confirm that euro zone inflation accelerated to a record annual rate of 10% in September.
+Euro zone inflation accelerated to a record annual rate of 9.9% in September, data released on Wednesday showed, although that was lower than an earlier estimate of 10%.
+British inflation rose back to a 40-year high of 10.1% last month, separate data showed.

-Italian 10-year government bond yield IT10YT=RR rose 4 bps to 4.728% on Wednesday.
-The closely watched gap between Germany and Italy's 10-year yields was up 6 bps to 239.3, although it remained well below last month's two-year high of 266 bps.
+Italy's 10-year government bond yield IT10YT=RR was last 3 bps higher at 4.721%.
+The closely watched gap between Germany and Italy's 10-year yields was down 3 bps to 236, well below last month's two-year high of 266 bps.

+German yields were boosted by the country's finance agency saying it had increased the amount of its outstanding bonds on its own account by 54 billion euros ($53 billion), to lend to investors in exchange for cash in repurchase agreements to cover financing needs stemming from the energy crisis.

+Analysts said the step pushed prices lower, as it will give investors easier access to the securities.

 Jon Day, portfolio manager at Newton Investment Management, said he thought euro zone bond yields have further to rise, with governments' energy support schemes giving the ECB a further incentive to raise interest rates.